 Upon his re-election in 2015, Neil was elected as Chair of the EFRA Select Committee.
 This follows on from Neil’s experience in the European Parliament, where he was Chair of the Agriculture and Rural Development Committee.
 In his first term as EFRA Chair, Neil has led inquiries into flood prevention, air quality and the EU’s Common Agricultural Policy.

-In years 2017, Neil was re-elected as Chair of the EFRA Select Committee for the course of the Parliament.
+In 2017, Neil was re-elected as Chair of the EFRA Select Committee for the course of the Parliament.
+He led inquiries on plastic waste, air quality, and major Government Bills including the Agriculture and Environment Bills.

 Neil also takes a very keen interest in animal welfare and launched a select committee inquiry into the treatment of domestic pets, including cats, dogs and horses.
 The EFRA Committee has also submitted a report to Government on the treatment of greyhounds in the racing industry.